Recovery from Overwork: More Hours ≠ More Productivity

 How Organizations Can Prevent Burnout & Foster Resilience

 When practiced regularly, these behaviors can help keep employees happy, healthy, and engaged.
-But simply telling people to get more sleep or exercise more is unlikely to prevent burnout, foster resilience, or meaningfully change your workforce’s behaviors.
+But simply telling people to get more sleep or exercise more is unlikely to prevent overwork and burnout, foster resilience, or meaningfully change your workforce’s behaviors.

 Here are a few things that HR leaders should consider to encourage employees — and managers — to foster resiliency and make time for wellness: